 Enabling virtual machine scaling and migration

 Cloud providers and many private organizations use virtual machines (VMs) to manage workloads and improve server utilization.
-There is often a need to migrate virtual machines (VMs) running applications to other servers in a data center or other data centers.
+Often, virtual machines (VMs) running applications need to be migrated to other servers in a data center or other data centers.

 As this process accelerates, manual processes cannot support the speed at which network resources scale.
 The network fabric is instrumental in facilitating VM migration by maintaining the IP address of a virtual machine when it changes location within a data center so that users can find it.
 The network fabric allows virtual machines to communicate with any network port over the data center network, making migration easier.